 Diet and Nutrition

-It’s seems that it’s become increasingly more difficult to figure out exactly how to eat healthfully and fad diets have contributed greatly to the confusion.
+There are a number of different factors that have made it increasingly difficult for people to figure out how to eat healthy.
 Is it low fat, low carbohydrate, high protein or is it high fat, low carbohydrate high protein?
 Or is it low protein, low carbohydrate, low fat which sort of equals hardly eating.
-Yes to grapefruit but no to apples?
+Yes to grapefruit but hard pass on apples?
 Six small meals a day ?
 No food after 5:00PM?
 Is a calorie a calorie or are some calories somehow different?
 Is the traditional food pyramid now upside-down?
 No wonder we are confused!
 There are so many idea’s regarding nutrition and many of which are contradictory.
 How do we make sense of it all?

 Weight and Dieting